Capilano Suspension Bridge with Kids: Everything Families Need to Know

 We were lucky to be one of the few visitors enjoying the Treetops Adventure at that time and had the bridges to ourselves.

-A child walking along the treetops adventure at Capilano Bridge Park in Vancouver
+A child walking the treetops adventure at capilano suspension bridge park in vancouver, Canada

 The park is in the forest of North Vancouver, and is home to many wild animals, like Douglas squirrels, rainbow trout, and lots of beautiful birds.